-Research has shown that a number of beverages can help you sleep better, like tart cherry juice and chamomile tea.
+Research has shown that a number of beverages can help you sleep better and fall asleep faster, like tart cherry juice and chamomile tea.
 But there's one expert-recommended sleepy-time drink we definitely didn’t anticipate until now.
 When you drink it at the right time of day, green tea can help promote restful sleep.
 (After all, when we’re not drinking a double espresso to get a jolt of energy first thing in the day, we’re likely sipping on a luscious matcha latte that can make us feel similarly awake and well-caffeinated.)

 We caught up with Michael Breus, PhD, leading sleep specialist known as “The Sleep Doctor" and clinical psychologist, to better understand why he considers green tea the best healthy drink to sip before bed for restful sleep.